CosmoStat/Tutorials/presentation_tips.md

 Much more difficult for both speaker and audience to manage and keep the attention.
 If you give a talk online as you would give it live, there is a high chance it won't be effective.

+Positive
+: Tip: given that body language is absent, try to concentrate at least more on the voice, on silences, intonation, speed rate.

+Negative
-Should we just record the talk, send it in advance, and then have only the interactive part live?
+: Should we just record the talk, send it in advance, and then have only the interactive part live?
 Ex.
 Q&A on the recorded talk.

 ## What we've covered